Rutgers logo

 • Services are provided by doctoral students who have received extensive training in trauma informed care and the treatment modalities: the ARC Framework, Trauma-Focused Cognitive Behavioral Therapy and Game-Based Cognitive Behavioral Therapy.
 These clinicians receive both group and individual supervision on a weekly basis.

-• The length of treatment is typically 16 to 24 sessions.
+• The length of treatment is typically 6 to 12 months.

 Contact